 Minnesota State Grants are available to students pursuing their first undergraduate degree.
 Students may only receive state grant funds for the equivalent of 12 quarter terms or 8 semester terms of full-time attendance.
 The student's terms of attendance at other colleges, universities or technical colleges will be counted regardless of whether or not the student received the Minnesota State Grant at those institutions.

-The Minnesota State Grant on your Notice of Eligibility Letter is based on 15 credits of attendance per term.
+The Minnesota State Grant on your financial aid award is based on 15 credits of attendance per term.
 The amount of the Minnesota State Grant will be pro-rated if the student is enrolled for fewer than 15 credit hours per semester.
-If you are awarded a Minnesota State Grant and enroll in 12-14 credits, the actual amount disbursed may be lower than the full award amount provided at 15 credits and may also result in increased loan eligibility; to request an individual eligibility review due to this situation, please contact the Campus Hub.
+If you are awarded a Minnesota State Grant and enroll in 12-14 credits, the actual amount disbursed may be lower than the full award amount provided at 15 credits.

 What is the monetary amount of the grant?

-Do post-option or military service credits effect eligibility?
+Do Post-Secondary Enrollment Options (PSEO) or military service credits affect eligibility?